Filpill/blog-web/content/projects/2022-07-23-python-pipelines.md

 # Summary

-There are endless oppertunities to streamline processes and automate our data production tasks.
+There are endless opportunities to streamline processes and automate our data production tasks.

 This article serves as an example for the wide ranging applications I've been using Python to automate both simple and complex tasks with high efficiency.